JehnenS/FinTextSim/README.md

 - fit classical topic models (LDA, NMF)

 ### evaluation
-- evaluate the quality of the embedding models on the test set
+- quantitative evaluation of the quality of the embedding models on the test set
-- evaluate NPMI coherence, topic-precision as well as inter- and intratopic similarity of both BERTopic and classical topic models
+- quantitatively evaluate NPMI coherence, topic-precision as well as inter- and intratopic similarity of both BERTopic and classical topic models
 - qualitative assessment of the generated topic representations

 ## Expected Results